A bit about Belmont Market

 Established in 1947 as a seasonal fruit and vegetable stand, Belmont was named by Siravo’s grandfather, “a great aficionado of the ponies,” after New York’s famed Belmont Park racetrack.

-Belmont Market boasts the best bakery in town--not only because items like the scones are made in-store from scratch, but because it features products delivered from the best bakeries throughout Rhode Island.
-Siravo has had a relationship with many of the bakeries stretching back to the days when they supplied his fruit stand.
-There are breads from Buono's, Daily Bread, Seven Stars Bakery, Olga’s, Palmieri's, Provencal, and Allie's Donuts.
+Belmont Market boasts the best bakery in town–not only because items like the scones are made in-store from scratch, but because it features products delivered from the best bakeries throughout Rhode Island.

-Because Belmont runs its own wholesale produce operation and sources locally whenever possible, its product is often days fresher than that of its chain store counterparts.
-"We work with a lot of the local farmers and try to keep it as downhome-farmstandy as possible, but in very chic kind of surroundings," Siravo says.
+Because Belmont runs its own wholesale produce operation and sources locally whenever possible, its product is often fresher than its chain store counterparts.
+“We work with many local farmers and try to keep it as downhome-farmstandy as possible, but in very chic kind of surroundings,” Siravo says.